-I made this recipe SO many times !
-I think I tried all the possible combination of nut butter and flour in those chocolate oatmeal balls.
-Honnestly, anything taste amazing and works perfectly.
-The only thing I noticed is the quantity of water change depending on how runny is the nut butter or if you use grounded nuts instead of oat flour.
-Oat flour contains more fiber and suck out the liquid more than almond meal.
-So I usually added the maximum of water recommended – 6 tablespoons of water – when making this recipe with oat flour than almond meal.
+I made this recipe so many times!
+I think I tried all the possible combinations of nut butter and flour in those chocolate oatmeal balls.
+Honestly, anything tastes amazing and works perfectly.
+The only thing I noticed is the quantity of water changes depending on how runny the nut butter is or if you use grounded nuts instead of oat flour.
+Oat flour contains more fiber and sucks out the liquid more than almond meal.
+So I usually add the maximum of water recommended – 6 tablespoons of water – when making this recipe with oat flour than almond meal.

-What I love the most about those no bake chocolate oatmeal balls is the moist and soft texture and light sweet taste.
-There is no dates or dried fruits in this oatmeal ball recipe which makes the balls less sweet.
-I don’t have a strong sweet tooth anymore since I stop refined sugar 4 years ago.
-I do prefer those kind of lightly sweet recipes.
+What I love the most about these no-bake chocolate oatmeal balls is the moist and soft texture and light sweet taste.
+There’s no date or dried fruit in this ball recipe which makes it less sweet.
+I don’t have a strong sweet tooth anymore, ever since I stopped eating refined sugar years ago.
+I do prefer this kind of lightly sweet recipes.

-The best time to enjoy those no bake chocolate oatmeal balls is for breakfast.
+The best time to enjoy these no-bake chocolate oatmeal balls is for breakfast.
 Usually 3 or 4 balls are enough to feel full.
-But I also enjoy them as a post work out treat to reload my body with healthy proteins.
-Storage is absolutely simple, place them in a cookie jar in the pantry and they will stay moist for up to 2 weeks.
+But I also enjoy them as a post workout treat to reload my body with healthy proteins.
+Storage is absolutely simple, place them in a cookie jar in the pantry and they will remain moist for up to 2 weeks.
 You can also store them in the fridge but they harden slightly.